edsiper/monkchain/README.md

 # MonkChain

-A simple and incomplete Blockchain implementation for learning purposes.
+A simple (and incomplete) Blockchain implementation for learning purposes.

-DISCLAIMER: this code it's a basic library to create and manage blocks: no proof-of-work, no networking and no mining yet.
+DISCLAIMER: this code it's a basic library to create and manage blocks: no proof-of-work, no networking and no mining _yet_.

 ## Getting Started